rafalp/Misago/dev-docs/plugins/hooks/check-change-thread-solution-permission-hook.md

 ## Example

-The code below implements a custom filter function that blocks a user from changing thread's solution if it was selected by an admin.
+The code below implements a custom filter function that blocks a user from changing a thread's solution if it wasn't selected by them.

 ```python
 from django.core.exceptions import PermissionDenied